majidansari786/VQConverter/README.md

 $ python main.py
 Enter Video address: sample.mp4
 Enter video name: output
 Enter Number Which Quality To convert:
+ 0 for Gpu mode
  1 for 480
  2 for 720
  3 for 1080